prabhazeal-poc/notification.engine/README.md

 1. **Build the project:**dotnet build
 2. **Run the project:**dotnet run
-3. The API will be available at `http://localhost:5191` (refer the port specified in launch settings).
+3. The API will be available at `http://localhost:5191` (refer to the port specified in launch settings).

+## Authentication

+This API uses **JWT Bearer authentication**.
+All endpoints require a valid JWT token in the `Authorization` header.

+- Add your JWT settings in `appsettings.json`:

+## Swagger UI with Authentication

+- Swagger UI is available at `/swagger`.
+- Click the **Authorize** button in Swagger UI and enter your JWT token as `Bearer <token>` to authenticate your requests.

 ## Running Unit Tests